 What causes my lawn mower to sputter?

-The sputtering noise is an indication that your lawn mower needs maintenance.
-The sound may be as a result of the following issues that require fixing:
+The sputtering noise indicates that your lawn mower needs service and maintenance.
+A normal mower produces normal decibels, but the symptoms of a problem are reflected in how many decibels the mower is emitting.
+The sputtering sound may be a result of the following issues that require fixing:

 Clogged air filter